Lutheran Mariology: Veneration

+An Evangelical-Lutheran icon portraying Our Lady of Öja, associated with the Diocese of Visby of the Church of Sweden, on display in the Pilgrim's Chapel of Visby Saint Mary's Cathedral.

-The Evangelical-Lutheran Churches celebrate several Marian feast days, including the Feast of the Annunciation of the Blessed Virgin Mary, Feast of the Purification of the Blessed Virgin Mary, and the Visitation of the Blessed Virgin Mary.
+The Lutheran churches celebrate several Marian feast days, including the Feast of the Annunciation of the Blessed Virgin Mary, Feast of the Purification of the Blessed Virgin Mary, and the Visitation of the Blessed Virgin Mary.

 A Marian Lutheran prayer titled 'Evangelical Praise of the Mother of God' was authored by Martin Luther:

 O Blessed Virgin, Mother of God, what great comfort God has shown to us in you, by so graciously looking with favor on your unworthiness and humble state.
 By your example, we are encouraged to believe that He will not despise us poor and lowly ones, but graciously look with favor on us, as well.
 Amen.

 Luther composed a number of venerational poems, which focus on Mary's virginity.
 He also translated old devotional Latin hymns on Mary into German.
 They express in various ways the incarnation of God through a virgin, as with the perpetual virginity of Mary: